2019 Michigan IT Symposium Breakout Sessions

 Accessible Learning Materials in Canvas

-Presenter: Phil Deaton, Digital Information Accessibility Coordinator, Office of the Provost - Office for Institutional Equity; Nargas Oskui, Instructional Designer, ITS Teaching and Learning
+Presenters: Phil Deaton, Digital Information Accessibility Coordinator, Office of the Provost - Office for Institutional Equity; Nargas Oskui, Instructional Designer, ITS Teaching and Learning

 Location: Michigan, Floor 2